Spike and slab Bayesian sparse principal component analysis: Simulation study

 The PX-CAVI algorithm assumes $\theta$ to be jointly row-sparse.
-In the Supplementary Material, we provide the batch PX-CAVI algorithm, which relaxes this assumption and allows each principal component to have identical support.
-This algorithm updates the coordinates belonging to the same row simultaneously.

-We compare the batch PX-CAVI algorithm with two other algorithms for sparse PCA---the elastic net method proposed by \citet{zou06} and the robust sparse PCA method proposed by \citet{erichson20}.
-Both algorithms are penalty methods (but their tuning parameters are fixed; unlike the PX-EM algorithm) and are often used in practice, as their $\mathsf{R}$ packages $\mathsf{elasticnet}$ and $\mathsf{sparsepca}$ are available on CRAN.
+In the Supplementary Material, we propose the batch PX-CAVI algorithm, which relaxes this assumption, allowing each principal component to have identical support.
+The batch PX-CAVI algorithm updates the coordinates belonging to the same row simultaneously.
+To evaluate the performance of the batch PX-CAVI algorithm, we compare it with two other popular algorithms for SPCA: the elastic net method proposed by \citet{zou06} and the robust SPCA method proposed by \citet{erichson20}.
+Both of these methods are penalty-based approaches, and their tuning parameters are fixed (unlike the PX-EM algorithm).
+They are often used in practice, and their $\mathsf{R}$ packages $\mathsf{elasticnet}$ and $\mathsf{sparsepca}$ are available on CRAN.

-To determine the values of the tuning parameter in each algorithm, we first chose a vector containing 100 values.
-Then, from the smallest to the largest, we estimate the Frobenius loss of the projection matrix for each value.
-The optimal value of the tuning parameter is the one with the smallest Frobenius loss value.

-Results are given in Table \ref{sim-3}.
-We found that the batch PX-CAVI algorithm has the smallest estimation and selection errors among all four algorithms listed in the table, regardless of the values of $p$, $s^\star$, and $r^\star$.
-Besides, \citet{zou06}'s algorithm is better than \citet{erichson20}'s when $r^\star$ is large, and, as expected, all three algorithms (bPX-CAVI and two penalty methods) are better than PCA.
+To determine the optimal values of the tuning parameters for each algorithm, we consider a vector containing 100 values and estimate the Frobenius loss of the projection matrix for each value in ascending order.
+The tuning parameter that results in the smallest Frobenius loss value is selected as the optimal value.
+The results are presented in Table \ref{sim-3}.
+Notably, we observed that the batch PX-CAVI algorithm outperforms the other three algorithms listed in the table with the smallest estimation and selection errors, regardless of the values of $p$, $s^\star$, and $r^\star$.
+Furthermore, the algorithm proposed by \citet{zou06} shows better performance than \citet{erichson20}'s method when $r^\star$ is large.
+As expected, all three algorithms (batch PX-CAVI and two penalty methods) outperform the conventional PCA method.